Mollie King (actress): Film career

 King signed with Pathé before moving into film acting.
 She was cast in leading roles in two John M. Stahl directed films, and also starred in serials.
 George Irving directed her in the film Her Majesty.
 She later returned to the stage, appearing with her brother Charles King in a musical comedy Good Morning, Judge.

 Personal life and death

 In 1918, King tried to enlist as an ambulance driver for the US Army in France.
-It took two sergeants and a first lieutenant to convince her that women are no wanted at that position.
+It took two sergeants and a first lieutenant to convince her that women are not wanted at that position.

 King married Kentucky distiller Kenneth D. Alexander in 1919.
 The couple remained married until Kenneth's death in Arkansas in July 1935.
-King later married Thomas H. Claffey.
+On March 9, 1943, at St. Matthew's Cathedral in Washington, D.C., she married Thomas Henry Claffey, with her son Flight Officer Kenneth Alexander of the Royal Air Force serving as best man.

-In 1981, at age 86, King died in Fort Lauderdale, Florida.
-Her gravesite, however, is in her hometown of New York City, at Woodlawn Cemetery in the Bronx.
+In 1981, at age 86, King died of a stroke in Fort Lauderdale, Florida.
+Her gravesite, however, is in her hometown of New York City, at Woodlawn Cemetery in the Bronx, as is that of her husband, who died the following year.